-Predictive Analytics defines outcomes through models to answer the question “What will likely happen?”
+Predictive analytics defines outcomes through models to answer the question “What will likely happen?”
 By doing so, businesses can move beyond reactive strategies toward positive outcomes, meeting business goals and ameliorating risks.
-Predictive Analytics probability models trigger from historical data, sensor data, and data-in-event streams both specific customer behaviors and global news (such as a company merger or an unexpected weather event).
-As a sub-field of Machine Learning, this Analytics model can describe what will likely happen within seconds or even milliseconds of generating a prediction, giving Predictive Analytics its power.
+Predictive analytics probability models trigger from historical data, sensor data, and data-in-event streams both specific customer behaviors and global news (such as a company merger or an unexpected weather event).
+As a sub-field of machine learning, this analytics model can describe what will likely happen within seconds or even milliseconds of generating a prediction.

 - Forecasting demand and price curves